Skip to content

 Where to find sustainably grown food

 Your local farmer’s market, directly from the farms, or small, locally-owned stores are your first line of defense.
-Be sure to ask the farmers about their farming practice.
-Those that are sustainable will be more than happy to share that information with you.
-They tend to be very passionate about farming sustainably!
-Your next option is health food stores such as Whole Foods and Earth Fare which often carry a variety of produce, meat, and dairy products from local sustainable farmers.
+Be sure to ask the farmers about their farming practices.
+Most will be more than happy to share that information with you.
+Those who use sustainable practices tend to be very passionate about farming sustainably!
+Your next option is health food stores such as Whole Foods, Sprout, Earth Fare, and other natural grocery stores, which often carry a variety of produce, meat, and dairy products from local sustainable farmers.
 The last option is your local supermarket.
-Supermarkets are now carrying more and more organic options.
-Organic farmers, use sustainable practices.
+Supermarkets are now carrying more and more certified organic options.
+Organic farmers use sustainable practices.

 Share this: